Majapahit: Culture

 The capital Trowulan, was grand and known for its great annual festivities.
 The main event of the administrative calendar took place on the first day of the month of Caitra (March–April) when representatives from all territories paying tax or tribute to Majapahit came to the capital to pay court.
 Majapahit's territories were roughly divided into three types: the palace and its vicinity; the areas of east Java and Bali which were directly administered by officials appointed by the king; and the outer dependencies which enjoyed substantial internal autonomy.

 The first European record about Majapahit came from the travel log of the Italian Mattiussi, a Franciscan friar.
-In his book: "Travels of Friar Odoric of Pordenone", he visited several places in today's Indonesia: Sumatra, Java, and Banjarmasin in Borneo, between 1318 and 1330.
+In his book Travels of Friar Odoric of Pordenone, he visited several places in today's Indonesia: Sumatra, Java, and Banjarmasin in Borneo, between 1318 and 1330.
 He was sent by the Pope to launch a mission into the Asian interiors.
 In 1318 he departed from Padua, crossed the Black Sea into Persia, all the way across Calcutta, Madras, and Sri Lanka.
 He then headed to Nicobar island to Sumatra, before visiting Java and Banjarmasin.
 He returned to Italy by land through Vietnam, China, all the way through the silkroad to Europe in 1330.

 In his book, he mentioned that he visited Java without explaining the exact place he had visited.
 He said that king of Java ruled over seven other kings (vassals).
-He also mentioned that in this island was found a lot of clove, cubeb, nutmeg and many other spices.
-He mentioned that the King of Java had an impressive, grand, and luxurious palace.
-The stairs and palace interior were coated with gold and silver, and even the roofs were gilded with gold.
-He also recorded that the Mongol emperors had repeatedly tried to attack Java, but always ended up in failure and managed to be sent back to the mainland.
-The Javanese kingdom mentioned in this record is Majapahit, and the time of his visit is between 1318 and 1330 during the reign of Jayanegara.
+He described the richness of this island, and recorded that the Mongol emperors had repeatedly tried to attack Java, but always ended up in failure and managed to be sent back to the mainland.
+His full account is as follows: